iivanoo/covid-apps-observer/data/data_dk/reports/resources/com.netcompany.smittestop_exposure_notification___1.1/report.md

 > Useful without being needlessly complicated.
 The FAQ section gives really good responses to questions and concerns people might have.<br> :date: __2020-07-31 22:46:21__

 > Hello, i love this apps, i dont understand why people dont like sharing their location...
 If they are letting to cookies to facebook, browsers, etc. which are doing the same thing...
 I have question, does this work With Croatian COVID-19 Ministry of Health?<br> :date: __2020-07-31 10:21:12__

-> It's a pity that this app isn't in English, as I live in Denmark and my danish isn't very good.<br> :date: __2020-07-30 20:58:35__